Skip to content

 The Ideal Candidate

-• Deflated or sagging breasts along with abdominal laxity
+• Deflated or drooping breasts with loose abdominal skin

 Procedure Quick Facts